igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 routine and also use %SPI in the main execution thread.
 In this situation, you have to make sure that a %SPI transmission in the main thread is not interrupted by a %SPI transmission from an interrupt routine.
 You can do this very easily by disabling the appropriate interrupt (or interrupts) during the period of time that an %SPI transmission occurs in the main thread.
-The classes in InterruptUtils allow you to selectively disable interrupts.
+The classes in Interrupts allow you to selectively disable interrupts.

 The following example code illustrates how to do this.
 Assume that %SPI is used by interrupt routines